Peach Planting Guide

 Prune your peach tree during its first winter dormant season when it is leafless with pruning shears.
 The goal will be to create an open center with 3-5 strong scaffold branches – a vase shaped tree.
 Select 3-5 evenly spaced branches that are angled outward around 45° to 70° from the trunk to become the scaffold branches.
-Remove all other branches.
+Remove all other branches that are at least 1 year old wood.
 Cut the new scaffold branches back to about three feet long.

 Pull competing weeds as they appear, maintaining a weed-free zone of about three feet around the tree.
 You may have to protect the little tree from deer and rabbit damage, and you may need to support it with wires and stakes for a year or two if it is weak and leggy.

 A mature peach tree with peaches developing in summer requires 30-40 gallons of water each year.
 If rainfall isn’t enough, you will need to water the tree yourself.
 Check the soil under the tree, and watch for wilting leaves.

 Beginning in the second year, fertilize peach trees in spring and again in early summer with a complete formula that includes the minor elements.
 As always, follow label directions.
 For a 10-10-10 fertilizer, you will apply about a cupful (8 ounces) each application in the second year, and about two cups (about a pound) for every inch of trunk diameter thereafter.
 Never fertilize in late summer or fall as this can encourage new growth that could be damaged by an early frost.